 A stunning 80% of adults feel like their parents didn’t really love them as a kid (1).
+This creates a drain on the mental health of children.
 Of course, we all love our children beyond words, but sometimes our love gets buried under feelings of overwhelm, exhaustion, loneliness, and worry.
 Deep down we want nothing more than our child to feel cherished and good no matter what their struggles are in life.
 It’s not lack of love that stops our children feeling appreciated.
 It’s that we parents have to work hard with little support, creating many barriers that can stop our love from landing in our children’s hearts.

-At the attachment theory based Circle of Security Project (2), run by respected clinical therapists, they see “delight” as the critical quality parents need.
-More than anything our children need us to feel joy when we are with them, it makes them feel deeply appreciated and accepted just as they are.
+At the attachment-theory-based Circle of Security Project (2), run by respected clinical therapists, they see “delight” as the critical quality parents need to show to support the mental health of children.
+More than anything children need us to feel joy when we are with them, it makes them feel deeply appreciated and accepted just as they are.

 Here’s what you do: